 Non-Digital Marketing Processes

 You are basically clueless about the true reach and conversions when it comes to non-digital marketing.
-Moreover, this is the digital age, where the millennials are becoming the most important customers.
+Moreover, this is the digital age, where millennials are becoming the most important customers.
 Millennials are not only well-informed but extremely tech-savvy.
-They like businesses who are equally tech-savvy.
+They like businesses that are equally tech-savvy.

 Read More: WHAT DO MILLENNIALS EXPECT FROM MARKETING?